mitkonikov/atlas/README.md

 algorithms, data structures and mathematical concepts used in competitive programming that can be easily modified, printed and used in ACM competitions.

+> [!CAUTION]
+> **The competitive.pdf is not the latest version.
+It lacks some bug fixes.
+We will soon publish a new release.
+For now, you can download the Atlas and build the LaTeX for yourself.**

 # The problem with sources

 The implementations are taken from various of sources with mostly CC0 license.